Series Guidelines and Best Practices

-Curating a series is a big commitment that usually requires at least three to four months of work.
+Curating a series usually requires at least three to four months of work.
 In recognition of your work, we pay curators $250 once the series is running.
 Below are some things to consider, our requirements, and some outstanding examples of past series.

 What makes a good series?

 - Focus on a specific place (typically cities or regions), identity, craft, or issue

 - A well-connected curator who can get four to five experts to write from different angles and experiences, as well as promote the series to relevant networks, organizations, etc

 - A curator with excellent organization and communication skills